danielatk/wptagent-control/README.md

 # wptagent-control

 This is the server-side part of a wptagent automation project.
-This should be deployed  at a server where wptagent and other automation data should be stored at.
+This should be deployed  at a server where wptagent and other automation data should be stored at and works for any debian-based system.

 The client-side part of this project is located in https://github.com/danielatk/wptagent-automation.